 with $\hyptransdens\in \C^{\infty} \left [ (\posDomain \times \hypDomain) \times \hypDomain, (0,\infty)\right ]$ and $\hyptransdens\{(\pos,\hyp),\cdot\}>0$ for all $(\pos,\hyp) \in \posDomain\times\hypDomain$ and all measurable sets $A\subset \hypDomain$. \item The switching rates are bounded away from zero, that is, there exists $\lambdamin>0$ such that $\lambda_{i}(\pos,\hyp,\vel) \geq \lambdamin$ for all $i=1,\dots,\posdim$ and all $(\pos,\hyp,\vel) \in \domain$. \end{enumerate} \end{assumption} For $\augtarget$-integrable $\varphi$, let

-denote the corresponding finite trajectory average up to time $t$.
+as previously defined, be the corresponding finite trajectory average up to time $t$.
 Uniqueness of the invariant measure as well as some other regularity properties of the GZZ process, which hold under \cref{as:supp}, ensure that a law of large numbers (path-wise ergodicity) holds for $\widehat{\varphi}_{t} $ as $t\to \infty$.
 This is made precise in the following theorem. \begin{theorem} If \cref{as:supp} is satisfied, then the GZZ process is ergodic with unique invariant measure $\augtarget$.
 In particular, the process is path-wise ergodic in the sense that

 for any real-valued $\augtarget$-integrable test function $\varphi$. \end{theorem}